karfau/as3-depending/README.md

     }
 ```

-In this case the depending class only **communicates** its dependencies to the compiler, it is also responsible for the **decision how to resolve** them and also **resolves** them at **creation** time.
+In this case the depending class only **communicates** its dependencies to the compiler, it also **defines** how to resolve them and also takes care for **resolving** them at **creation** time.
- That is the least flexible way to do it, and each time you use the class, even when only testing if it works, your bill for SMS increases.
+ That is the least flexible way to do it, and it is difficult to test if it works without increasing your bill for SMS.

 improving the above concerns: